 - A teacher, coach or sponsor is required to sign the application as an endorsement of the applicant.

-- The completed application, a non-refundable application fee of $35 (check or money order) made payable to “Community Concerts at Second,” the selection titles of the program, composer’s names with their birth and death dates and the exact timing of each selection are due postmarked no later than TBD, March 2014.
+- The completed application, a non-refundable application fee of $35 (check or money order) made payable to “Community Concerts at Second,” the selection titles of the program, composer’s names with their birth and death dates and the exact timing of each selection are due postmarked no later than March 7, 2014.

 - Applicants should prepare a total of no more than 30 minutes of piano repertoire representing selections from Early Music, Classical, Romantic, and the 20th or 21st Centuries.

 - In the event one is chosen as a finalist, the repertoire selected by the applicant will be the program for the recital, in whole or in part.

 - With the possible exception of a contemporary work, all selections are to be performed from memory.